Geekgineer/YOLOs-CPP/README.md

 ## Overview

-**YOLOs-CPP** provides single c++ headers with high-performance application designed for real-time object detection and segmentation using various YOLO (You Only Look Once) models from [Ultralytics](https://github.com/ultralytics/ultralytics).
-Leveraging the power of [ONNX Runtime](https://github.com/microsoft/onnxruntime) and [OpenCV](https://opencv.org/), this project provides seamless integration with unified YOLOv(5,7,8,9,10,11,12) implementation for image, video, and live camera inference.
+**YOLOs-CPP** provides single C++ headers with a high-performance application designed for real-time object detection, segmentation, oriented object detection (OBB), and pose estimation using various YOLO (You Only Look Once) models from [Ultralytics](https://github.com/ultralytics/ultralytics).
+Leveraging the power of [ONNX Runtime](https://github.com/microsoft/onnxruntime) and [OpenCV](https://opencv.org/), this project provides seamless integration with a unified YOLOv(5,7,8,9,10,11,12) implementation for image, video, and live camera inference.
 Whether you're developing for research, production, or hobbyist projects, this application offers flexibility and efficiency.

 ## 📰 Latest Updates

 #### 📌 Pinned

+* **[2025.03.16]** 🤖🤖🤖 YOLOs-CPP now supports pose estimation.

 * **[2025.02.11]** 💯💯💯 YOLOs-CPP now supports OBB format.